aviadra/Cloud-profiler/README.md

 Digital Ocean's implementation of VPC is such that there isn't a way to set tags on it (that I have seen).
 On DO, you set a tag by adding it to the instance.
 The format to be used is: "tag_name:value".
 Note that there are no spaces between the key and the value.
 Also note, that underscores(_) in the value part of the tag are replaced with spaces, and dashes(-) are replaced with dots(.).
-DO does has one special tag "iTerm_host_name", which changes the node's host name to the value in the tag.
+DO does have one special tag "iTerm_host_name", which changes the node's hostname to the value in the tag.
 Other than that, the tags are the same as for AWS.

 For example: